cubitouch/energy-data-exploration/dashboards/src/3-data-quality.md

 ## Why?

-The value of reporting on data of poor quality is very low.<br/>
+The value of reporting on data of poor quality is very low.

-More often than not vizualizing data (even of technical nature), instead of glancing at its tabular representation, facilitates finding data quality issues.
+In my experience vizualizing data (even of technical nature), instead of glancing at its tabular representation, facilitates finding data quality issues.

 ---